 - Revisit training requirements for officers on racial equity and related topics

 - Explore ways of increasing the cultural sensitivity of police officers

-Under these two priorities, the Criminal Justice Subcommittee has compiled a list of policy ideas and strategies based on feedback from the Action Summits and the subcommittee meetings.
-Below you will find a FIRST DRAFT of the criminal justice policy ideas and strategies.
-These ideas are currently being discussed and refined by the subcommittee as they move towards developing draft recommendations to be submitted to the Task Force.
+Under these two priorities, the Criminal Justice Subcommittee has submitted a list of policy ideas based on feedback from the Action Summits and the subcommittee meetings.
+Below you will find the proposed criminal justice policy ideas that have been submitted to the Task Force for consideration.
+These ideas are currently being discussed and refined by the Task Force as they move towards presenting final policy recommendations to Mayor Keith James and the City Commission.

 Inspired by the deaths of George Floyd, Breonna Taylor, Ahmaud Aubrery and others, the song “Now I Can’t Breathe” by West Palm Beach resident and songwriter Kitty Lundan has earned national attention.
 Lundan joins Americans diverse in age, race and ethnicity who have joined together to demand reforms in the wake of numerous fatal police shootings of unarmed African Americans across the U.S.

 While many police brutality and fatal police shootings are not prosecuted in criminal court, victims and the families of victims have been able to pursue civil judgments, which cost millions of taxpayers dollars each year.

 - Since 2000, blacks in West Palm Beach have been killed by police 5 times more often than whites or Hispanics.